Different types of Mortgage

 Parties and terms

 - Mortgagor and Mortgagee: The one who gives for the mortgage or the transferor is called the mortgagor.
-The one to whom the mortgage is given or who accepts mortgage is called a mortgagee.
+The one to whom it is given or who accepts mortgage is called a mortgagee.

-- Mortgage Agreement: This is the legal document which specifies the terms conditions, duties and obligations.
+- Agreement: This is the legal document which specifies the terms conditions, duties and obligations.

-- Mortgage money: The amount (principal + interest) which is involved in a mortgage is called mortgage money.
+- Money: The amount (principal + interest) which is involved called as mortgage money.

 Essentials of a mortgage